proofit404/dependencies/docs/faq.md

 In our opinion, this makes code less declarative.

-1. **It hard to tell how dependencies will be resolved.** At the same time looking on container definition and a signature of the `__init__` method can you easily say what arguments will be passed to the constructor?
+1. **It's hard to tell how dependencies will be resolved.** At the same time, looking on container definition and a signature of the `__init__` method can you easily say what arguments will be passed to the constructor?
 You can't.
-You need to inspect a base class of each dependency registered in the container.
+You will need to inspect all superclasses of each dependency registered in the container.
 With our `Injector` approach, you don't have this problem.
 You will find arguments right in the `Injector` subclass in one place.